Raising Awareness and

 Symbol of Sustainability

 “Mother Earth” is a monumental five-meter high sculpture with the likeness of the human profile.
 This sculpture is conceived as a way to incentivize countries to participate in stopping and reversing climate change, and thus preserve the environment.
 The idea is that each participating country will place Mother Earth in its major cities, showing its commitment to helping the environment and as a Symbol of Sustainability.
 To be eligible for receiving Mother Earth, countries must submit their environment-saving actions and timelines to the United Nations.

 Mother Earth was designed by scientist and public artist Barton Rubenstein, who with his family began the Mother Earth Project.
-The idea that inspired the design of Mother Earth is that man is created in the form of a profile.
+Like a silver ribbon of energy rising from the earth, the image of man is created in the form of a profile.
 This energy symbolizes the symbiotic relationship between earth and humanity.
 Mother Earth projects two faces, one in the positive space, physical, and the other face is formed from the negative space, using your imagination.
 This speaks to the yin and yang of the human essence.
-With a slightly upward looking pose, this multi-faceted three-dimensional sculpture presents an ethereal pose of a human profile, projecting a vision of universality, with a stainless steel material indicating neither race nor nationality.
+With a slightly upward looking pose, this multi-faceted three-dimensional sculpture presents an ethereal pose, projecting a vision of hope and universality, with a stainless steel material indicating neither race nor nationality.

-In each country, there are plans to place Mother Earth sculptures are and will continue to be placed near to a water source, such as a river, facing downstream toward the collective oceans, a body of water connecting all nations.
+Mother Earth sculptures are and will continue to be placed near to a water source, such as a river or lake, facing downstream toward the collective oceans, a body of water connecting all nations.
 This symbolic connection acts to strengthen our collective awareness and sense of solidarity.